hhawm/employee-tracker/README.md

 ## User Story

-We can frame this challenge as follows:
+Framed this challenge as follows:

 ```
 As a business owner